Top 26 Employee Retention Strategies for the “New” Work World!

 The pandemic stirred up a hornet’s nest against the Asian community and people of color all around the world.
 Thus, you need to emphasize on building a more diverse and inclusive workplace culture more than ever.

-Small changes like removing gender coded signs or having a multi-faith prayer room for religious observance is a solid way to improve your employee retention policy.
+Small changes like removing gender coded signs or having a multi-faith prayer room for religious observance can be introduced.
+It is a solid way to improve your employee retention policy.

 2020 has been a tough year for both employees and employers.
 Employers had to let go of their valuable employees and many of us lost our jobs.
 With the increase of remote jobs, attracting the right talent has become more difficult than ever.
 People now have the option to work anywhere from the comfort of their homes.